Spokane Alliance Team

-Our UUCS – Spokane Alliance Team meets monthly to fulfill its responsibilities found in the UUCS Strategic Plan:
+Our UUCS – Spokane Alliance Team meets regularly to fulfill its responsibilities found in the UUCS Strategic Plan:

 - Conduct one-on-one “relational meetings” with UUCS leaders in an ongoing effort to build relationships, gauge interest in community organizing and provide training resources;

 - Work cooperatively with the Leadership Development Team on leadership development;

 - Offer free, two-day training sessions in Spokane Alliance organizing techniques to UUCS members;

 - Plan for regular brown bag listening sessions on social justice issues being addressed by the Spokane Alliance and also topics within the church where individual voices can be heard; and

 - Develop and provide timely information about Spokane Alliance actions to the church, the Board of Trustees and Social Justice Coordinating Council.
 See our quarterly reports HERE.